 Source: www.aol.com/article/2015/06/15/decoded-transracial/21195727/?icid=maing-grid7%7Cmain5%7Cdl2%7Csec3_lnk3%26pLid%3D1047220602 (Editor's note: the term "transracial" has never been used this way.
 Historically, transracial is used in regards to interracial adoption also known as transracial adoption and has nothing to do with people from one race "identifying" as another race.
 The false logic goes that the same way a transgendered person is born with the wrong anatomy, a person can be born with the wrong race.
 Read More

 The following is an update on the predictions of the 2020 Super Bowl LIV and the power houses in each conference.
 The Washington Redskins were expected to wind up higher in their divisions but didn't.
-And the Kansas City Chiefs are expected to wind up near or at the top of their division..
+And the Kansas City Chiefs were expected to win their division.

 Did you find any of these team names offensive?
 If so, the Washington Redskins and the Kansas City Chiefs?
-Well,

-If your high school or college uses such racist names, speak
+Well, names.
+If your high school or college uses such racist

-Cleveland (Indians) or in the NHL - Chicago (Blackhwaks - start to honor, respect and really understand that Native
+(Braves) or Cleveland (Indians) or in the NHL - Chicago will start to honor, respect and really understand that

 Native Americans aren't mascots, they're people.
 The